odb2/React_CharacterCounter/README.md

 ## Installation

 * Built using ReactJS
-* The project is deployed and live through Heroku located at this link https://react-charactercounter.herokuapp.com/
+* The project is deployed and live through Heroku located at this <a target="_blank" href="https://react-charactercounter.herokuapp.com/">Link to Heroku App</a>
 * Or download through git clone (then run "npm install" and "npm start" and go to localhost:3000 to view app)

 ## How It Works

-1. Open localhost:3000 or visit https://react-charactercounter.herokuapp.com/
+1. Open localhost:3000 or visit <a target="_blank" href="https://react-charactercounter.herokuapp.com/">Link to Heroku App</a>

 <div align="center"><img width="600" src="frontpage.png" /></div>